vexxhost/migratekit/README.md

    `--disk-bus-type`: Flag to define volume disk bus type, currently only supports
                      scsi and virtio.
 -   `--compression-method`: Compression method: skipz, zlib and none.
+-   `--os-type`: Sets the "os_type" volume (image) metadata variable.
+                 If set to "auto", it tries to recognize the correct operating system via the VMware GuestId.
+                 Valid values for the most OpenStack installations are "linux" and "windows"

 ## Contributing